-Historically, much of oncology drug development has searched for a new or different way to treat cancer.
-Our approach is to modify and improve three different, currently approved, and widely used chemotherapy treatments so that the human body handles these NGC treatments differently than their presently approved counterpart drugs while the cancer killing mechanism of action remains the same.
-FDA's Project Optimus Oncology initiative and Oncology Guidance recommends that the dose-response (both safety and efficacy) relationships be evaluated for all oncology drugs.
-We have begun this process for our NGC treatments.
-To date, we have found that our NGC treatments are likely to have a better safety-efficacy profile than the current widely used marketed counterpart drugs, not only potentially making the development and approval process more efficient, but also differentiating our NGC treatments from the existing treatment.
-We believe our NGC treatments have the potential to extend the survival and/or quality of life for more patients diagnosed with cancer while decreasing the number of patients who are required to dose adjust or discontinue treatment because of side effects or lack of response.
+Historically, much of oncology drug development has searched for novel or different ways to treat cancer.
+Our approach is to take three current FDA-approved cancer drugs, e.g. capecitabine, gemcitabine and irinotecan, and modify and improve how the human body metabolizes and/or distributes these NGC treatments compared to their presently approved counterpart chemotherapy drugs while maintaining the cancer-killing mechanism of action; thus, our reason for calling our drugs Next Generation Chemotherapy (or NGC) treatments.
+Part of the development includes determining the optimal dosage regimen based on the dose-response relationship as described in the FDA's Project Optimus Initiative and Draft Optimal Dosage Regimen Oncology Guidance.
+To date, we have data that we believe suggests our NGC treatments are likely to have a better safety-efficacy profile than the current widely used marketed counterpart drugs, not only potentially making the development and approval process more efficient, but also clearly differentiating our NGC treatments from the existing treatment.
+We believe our NGC treatments have the potential to extend the survival and/or quality of life for more patients diagnosed with cancer while decreasing the number of patients who are required to dose-adjust or discontinue treatment because of side effects or lack of response.